 Before you can dive into fixing your finances, you will need to get a clear picture of what you’re working with.
 You can get assistance from a professional like a financial advisor to help you or you can do it on your own.
 If you choose to do it on your own you will want to start by getting a budget together.
 Your budget will consist of information like monthly income, monthly expenses, debts, your credit score, and more.

 When you get all this information together you can begin focusing on problem areas.
 For example, let’s say that you notice your credit score is low.
 If you find that your score needs improvement you can look and see why.
 Maybe high amounts of credit card debt have a negative impact on your score.
 You can plan how you want to improve your situation accordingly based on that information!
+Before going any further, we need to break down credit scores and credit reports.

 Understanding Your Credit Score